 33. Having seen much bloodshed and witnessed two military coups cum a brutal civil war, Muhammed did not take part in the coup that brought him to power but gave his blessings and moral support to the plotters.
 He also promised to frustrate any move to have them executed should the coup fail.

 34. During the coup-plotting, Muhammed was in London and after Gowon’s removal, he returned to the country.
 Muhammed’s plane was the only plane to land in Nigeria on that day and his first act was to totally dismantle the arrangement of Gowon’s governing regime and his key men.

-35. In his inaugural speech on July 30, 1975, Murtala Mohammed “invented” these phrases, “Fellow Nigerians” and “with immediate effect”, into the Nigerian political vocabulary.
+35. In his inaugural speech on July 30, 1975, Murtala Muhammed “invented” these phrases, “Fellow Nigerians” and “with immediate effect”, into the Nigerian political vocabulary.

 36. As soon as Muhammed became Head-of-State, all of the 12 Military Governors that served under Gowon were immediately dismissed from their posts and retired.
-The heads of Air Force, Navy, Police and Deputy Inspector-General of Police were also compulsorily retired along with all officers of the rank of Major-General and above (that is, anyone that was senior to any member of the new regime).
+The heads of Air Force, Navy, Police, and Deputy Inspector-General of Police were also compulsorily retired along with all officers of the rank of Major-General and above (that is, anyone who was senior to any member of the new regime).

 37. The July 1975 coup was the first time in Nigeria’s history that the executors of a coup apportioned political appointments between themselves.
 Officers who carried out the two previous coups (January and July 1966) had no interest in governing the country nor personally participating in any political activity.